adossantos-jr/spatial-fishing-risk-mapper/README.md

 ```
 my_dpi = 600
 ````
 **And done!** Now, you can press Ctrl + A and then Ctrl + Enter to run all the script and get the results.
+All the required packages will be installed/loaded automatically.
 A map with a delimited high-risk fishing area will appear in your working directory, alongside a .csv file with the Vulnerable Species Ratio value for each point.
 If temporal classifications are present, a figure with maps by temporal classification will also be generated.

 ### Limitations
 Since this method of defining high-risk fishing areas is based on a simple triagulation of high-risk points, the spatialization itself may fail/not be interpretable if: